 How to Find Amazon Liquidation Stores Near You and Save BIG in the Process

 As an avid Amazon shopper, I’m always looking for ways to save money with the online retail giant.
 From shopping at their little-known Online Warehouse Outlet, to figuring out how to buy their returns for cheap, I’m always on the search for ways to save.
 This made me wonder if there were stores in my local area that bought and sold Amazon returns and liquidated Amazon products for cheap.
+Here’s what I discovered.

-After some digging, I found an Amazon return store, also known as an “Amazon Liquidation Store”, about 10 miles away.
-So off I drove and quickly discovered that the savings at the store were pretty incredible, so I wanted to show you how to find an Amazon return store in your neck of the woods so you can start saving too.
+So off I drove and quickly discovered that the savings at the store were pretty incredible, so I wanted to show you how to find a return store in your neck of the woods so you can start saving too.
 Here’s EVERYTHING you need to know.

 What Exactly is an Amazon Return Store?